List of Power Rangers Ninja Steel characters: Dane Romero

-Dane Romero is the father of both Brody and Aiden Romero/Levi Weston, as well as the original Ninja Steel Red Ranger before the former.
+Dane Romero (portrayed by Mike Edward) is the father of both Brody and Aiden Romero/Levi Weston, as well as the original Ninja Steel Red Ranger before the former.
 Dane is also an alumnus of Summer Cove High twenty years.
-After his wife passed away, sometimes after Brody’s birth, Dane taught them the way of ninja and their signature Romero family song.
+After his wife died, sometimes after Brody's birth, Dane taught them the way of ninja and their signature Romero family song.
 He was the first to discover that the Ninja Nexus Prism landed on his yard, and was chosen to be its guardian.
-While inventing the Ninja Steels, his family was attacked by Galvanax and his Galaxy Warriors.
-Despite Dane’s supposed sacrifice on splitting the Ninja Nexus Star into six Power Stars, Brody had been kidnapped by Galvanax, while Aiden managed to escape and secure the Ninja Steel inside his father's high school trophy.
+While inventing the Ninja Steel, his family was attacked by Galvanax and his Galaxy Warriors.
+Despite Dane's supposed sacrifice on splitting the Ninja Nexus Star into six Power Stars, Brody had been kidnapped by Galvanax while Aiden managed to escape and secure the Ninja Steel inside his father's high school trophy.

-In "Galvanax Rises", Dane’s soul is revealed to have been preserved inside the Ninja Nexus Prism, and is later revived without physically aging, while also becoming another variation of the Red Ranger alongside Mick.
+In "Galvanax Rises", Dane's soul is revealed to have been preserved inside the Ninja Nexus Prism and is later revived without physically aging while also becoming another variation of the Red Ranger alongside Mick.
 Following Galvanax's destruction, Dane and both of his sons along with the other Rangers, Mick and Redbot are having a camp together.

-Shortly before the new season of “Galaxy Warriors”, Dane briefly appears putting his trophy which was used to contain the Ninja Steel back to his old alma mater, then bidding his two sons a good luck for their school days before departing back home.
+Shortly before the new season of "Galaxy Warriors", Dane briefly appears putting his trophy, which was used to contain the Ninja Steel, back to his old alma mater, then bidding his two sons a good luck for their school days before departing back home.

-At some point after Madame Odius begins her final plan to enslave humanity while taking the power of the Super Ninja Nexus Prism for herself, Dane is one of the brainwashed victims.
+At some point after Madame Odius begins her final plan to enslave humanity while taking the power of the Super Ninja Nexus Prism for herself, Dane was among the brainwashed victims.
 The brainwashed Dane is enlisted to guard both Odius and the brainwashed Mick.
-Against his will, the brainwashed Dane attacked both of his sons and Preston, until Hayley and Sarah destroy the mind control machine situated on the Galaxy Warriors airship, thereby freeing Dane and the rest of brainwashed victims.
+Against his will, he attacked both of his sons and Preston until Hayley and Sarah destroy the mind control satellite situated on the Galaxy Warriors airship, thereby freeing him and the rest of the brainwashed victims.

-Dane Romero is portrayed by Mike Edward.